 - The current cycle count is listed under the Battery Information section.

-Note: This example shows System Report and a battery with six cycles on it.
+The above example shows System Report and a battery with six cycles on it.

 Cycle Count Limits